CensoredUsername/dynasm-rs/doc/langref.md

 Name      | Argument format | Description
 ----------|-----------------|------------
-`.arch`   | a single identifier | Specifies the current architecture to assemble.
+`.arch`   | A single identifier | Specifies the current architecture to assemble.
 Defaults to the current target architecture.
-Only `x64` is supported as of now.
+Only `x64` and `x86` are supported as of now.
+`.feature`| A comma-separated list of identifiers. | Set architectural features that are allowed to be used.
-`.alias`  | An name followed by a register | defines the name as an alias for the wanted register.
+`.alias`  | An name followed by a register | Defines the name as an alias for the wanted register.
 `.align`  | An expression of type usize | Pushes NOPs until the assembling head has reached the desired alignment.
 `.byte`   | One or more expressions of the type `i8`  | Pushes the values into the assembling buffer.
 `.word`   | One or more expressions of the type `i16` | Pushes the values into the assembling buffer.
 `.dword`  | One or more expressions of the type `i32` | Pushes the values into the assembling buffer.
 `.qword`  | One or more expressions of the type `i64` | Pushes the values into the assembling buffer.
-`.bytes`  | An expression of that implements `IntoIterator<Item=u8>` or `IntoIterator<Item=&u8>` | extends the assembling buffer with the iterator.
+`.bytes`  | An expression of that implements `IntoIterator<Item=u8>` or `IntoIterator<Item=&u8>` | Extends the assembling buffer with the iterator.

 ## Aliases